franciskershaw/slice-of-pie/README.md

 * I would like users with accounts to be able to leave reviews or testimonials for the site and aggregate an average rating.

+* Currently, the wishlist only remains as long as the user keeps their session alive.
+This is fine for many users who would not log out every time they leave a site, however in the future I would like favourited items to become a part of the profile itself - that way preferences are saved for each session.

 * As this product is personal to the site owner, it would be a nice added touch to include a blog feature where users can be updated about upcoming releases.

 ## Technologies used